Holly Sonders Projects Sheer Sensuality In Ribbed Bodysuit

 Model and longtime television personality Holly Sonders has upped the activity level on her provocative Instagram profile as of late.
 On Saturday, the 33-year-old continued to provide the sizzle to her timeline with a sexy snap in which she projected sheer sensuality while posing in a ribbed bodysuit.

 The skintight garment excelled at accentuating her athletic figure and alluring assets.
-Meanwhile, its plunging neckline allowed for a sizable showing of her considerable cleavage, much to the delight of Sonders’ 500,000-plus followers on the platform.
+Meanwhile, its plunging neckline allowed for a sizable showing of her cleavage, much to the delight of Sonders’ 500,000-plus followers on the platform.

 Sonders credited Las Vegas-based digital artist/photographer Steven Bagley for capturing her likeness in the accompanying caption.
 His mastery of model and boudoir shoots was apparent in his latest collaboration with her.